ServiceStackV3/ServiceStack.Owin/README.md

-# Utils, extensions and adapters of web frameworks implementing the OWIN spec
+# Utils, extensions and adapters of OWIN web frameworks and hosts

 The [Open Web Server Interface for .NET](http://owin.github.com) (OWIN) project is en effort to provide a Ruby Rack-like environment for MONO and .NET